dfir-iris/iris-web/CODESTYLE.md

 ```python
 #!/usr/bin/env python3
 ```
+* prefix names of all private fields, methods and variables with underscore (_).
+  This allows any code maintainer to immediately spot which code elements can be freely modified without having to worry about the external context.
+  Note: private elements are only called within the modules in which they are defined.

 ## Code
 The code should be pretty easy to apprehend.
-It's not perfect but it will improve over time.
+It's not perfect, but it will improve over time.
 Some documentation about development is available [here](https://docs.dfir-iris.org/development/).
 Here are the main takes :